 As with the CSI and the ONN, the incubating body may have an organizational stake in a project’s outcomes, and choose to incubate initiatives quite selectively.
 Or, like the BC-based Tides Canada Initiatives (TCI), a national charity that offers a shared administrative platform to help power a range of innovative social change projects, an incubator may have broader criteria for the initiatives it nurtures and incubate numerous ventures at once.

 Offering services such as bookkeeping, contracts and HR support, TCI incubates nearly 40 projects across Canada, including organizations like Clean Energy Canada, Northern Youth Leadership and Jane’s Walk.
-Its website outlines seven social justice and environmental issues that incubated projects should, ideally, seek to address.

 “Incubator is a pretty loose term,” Surman says.
 “In the nonprofit sector, we’ve been doing co-location for decades…before the for-profit sector was doing it, I would argue…because we’ve had every reason to figure out the sharing piece — and never enough money!”